Ciprian Porumbescu: Life and career

 Ciprian Porumbescu was born into the family of Iraclie Gołęmbiowski a Romanian Orthodox priest and Emilia Clodnițchi, Polish, daughter of the forest brigadier from Voievodeasa.
 Iraclie Gołęmbiowski called himself Iraclie Porumbescu from his youth, but he did not officially change his name until 1881, when Ciprian was at school in Suceava.
+He was assigned as a priest to Șipotele Sucevei, a Hutsul village, as a punishment for repeatedly criticizing Bishop Eugene Hackmann's anti-Romanian attitude.

-He studied music in Suceava and Cernăuți, then continued at the Konservatorium für Musik und darstellende Kunst in Vienna from 1879 to 1881 under Anton Bruckner and Franz Krenn.
+Ciprian studied music in Suceava and Cernăuți, then continued at the Konservatorium für Musik und darstellende Kunst in Vienna from 1879 to 1881 under Anton Bruckner and Franz Krenn.
 His artistic career as a composer, conductor, violinist, and pianist started in Cernăuți, and continued in Vienna, and later in Brașov where he taught vocal music at Romanian schools.

 Ciprian Porumbescu wrote poetry, lyrics and press articles, and actively participated in public cultural life.
 He helped the rise of the Romanian music school during an age of enthusiasm generated by Romania's independence.
 Some of the most remarkable musical pages of the composer were inspired by national heroes and great army leaders, such as Stephen III of Moldavia and Dragoș Vodă.
 The appreciation of his music came from the melodic nature of his compositions and their folklore inspiration.

-In 1877, Porumbescu was arrested by the Austrian authorities due to his political ideals of Bucovina independence manifested within the Arboroasa society; Arboroasa was an ultra nationalistic Romanian organisation in Cernowitz (Cernăuți).
+In 1877, Porumbescu was arrested by the Austrian authorities due to his political ideals of Bucovina independence manifested within the Arboroasa society; Arboroasa was a Romanian irredentist organisation in Cernowitz (Cernăuți).
+The arrest was carried out by investigating magistrate Benno Straucher, who will later become the leader of the Jewish community of Czernowitz.
 During detention, he contracted tuberculosis.
 He was released later after being found not guilty, going on to become a founding member of Societatea Academică Junimea (Junimea Academic Society).
 He died at the age of 29 in Stupca, which was renamed Ciprian Porumbescu in his honor.

 Ciprian Porumbescu left a legacy of more than 250 works, bringing him fame and popularity through his short life.
 The composer saw his work Crai nou ("New Moon") performed in Brașov, while his vocal works Pe-al nostru steag ("On Our Flag"), Tricolorul ("The Tricolor", dedicated to Romania's national flag), Cântec de primăvară ("Spring Song"), Serenada, Cântecul gintei latine ("Latin Nation's Song"), La malurile Prutului ("On the Shores of the Prut River"), and Altarul mânăstirii Putna ("Putna Monastery's Altar") were already in the public conscience.